-We wish to thank Pietro Dallari and seminar participants at the International Conference of Economic Modeling, Bali, Indonesia, July 2014, for their useful comments and suggestions.
+We wish to thank the Editor, Hamid Beladi, and the two anonymous referees for very useful comments and suggestions which improved the paper.
+We also thank Pietro Dallari and seminar participants at the International Conference of Economic Modeling, Bali, Indonesia, July 2014, for their comments on a previous version of this research.